- 18 years of age or above

 Housing and Meals

 Students will be staying in the University Town dormitories at the National University of Singapore.
 The program costs include housing.
-Food is not covered.
-For planning purposes, food costs per day start at ~$10.

-For more information on program costs, please be sure to review the Summer budget sheet.
+For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Please note that tuition rates may vary depending on major and class standing.

 ScholarshipsThe Education Abroad Office awards a number of grants and scholarships to students who participate in an education abroad program through Global Programs.
 The application for the scholarships awarded through the Education Abroad Office is included with your program application.
 Eligibility is based on academic merit and/or financial need.
 You must have a current FAFSA on file to be awarded.
 There are additional scholarship opportunities through our partner universities, Penn State Academic Departments, and other sources.
 To view a full list of scholarships, eligibility requirements, and deadlines visit Funding Study Abroad.

 Student AidPenn State students who plan to study on a Penn State approved program can use most forms of financial aid towards the cost of the program.
 Exceptions include work-study awards and some athletic scholarships.
 If you have specific questions regarding your aid awards, contact the Penn State Office of Student Aid.

 Withdrawal & Refund PolicyWithdrawal and refund details are dependent on the timing and reason for your withdrawal from a Penn State Education Abroad Program.
 For specific details and steps on how to withdraw, read the Education Abroad Policies.